0xasim/parsec/README.md

 It contains both vulnerable and secure endpoints of each vulnerability to model the behaviour of both classes.

-Description and methods of exploitation are written as comments before route declaration.
+Description and exploitation methods are written as comments before each route declaration.